Trucking Companies Turn to QuickPay and Factoring More as Payments Stall and Wages Climb

 Rosenthal says that both QuickPay and factoring may be appropriate solutions depending on the situation.
 Plus, they work for businesses that may not qualify for traditional lending options and don’t involve taking on debt.
 However, they’re fundamentally different programs, so it’s essential that truckers familiarize themselves with both before choosing.

 Quickpay, for example, is a cash flow accelerant that some brokers offer.
 It’s like a cash advance.
-Freight factoring, on the other hand, is offered by third-party factoring companies.
+Freight bill factoring, on the other hand, is offered by third-party factoring companies.
 The factoring company purchases the freight bill or invoice.

 “When a broker offers QuickPay to a trucking business, it’s often processed on the back end through a company like Charter Capital,” says Rosenthal.
 “It’s good for all parties in the sense that nobody is waiting on payments, but owner-operators and smaller trucking companies will generally get more favorable terms working directly with the factoring company.”